DeepMotionEditing/deep-motion-editing/README.md

 ## Acknowledgments

-The code in the Utils directory is mostly taken from [Holden et al. [2016]](http://theorangeduck.com/page/deep-learning-framework-character-motion-synthesis-and-editing)
+The code in the utils directory is mostly taken from [Holden et al. [2016]](http://theorangeduck.com/page/deep-learning-framework-character-motion-synthesis-and-editing)

 ## Citation
 If you use this code for your research, please cite our paper: